The FBI is investigating suspicious packages sent to election officials in more than a dozen states

 “This must stop, period,” the group said.
 "Our democracy has no place for political violence, threats or intimidation of any kind.”

 Packages also were sent to secretaries of state and election offices in Iowa, Kansas, Nebraska, Oklahoma, Tennessee and Wyoming this week.
 The packages forced evacuations in Iowa, Oklahoma and Wyoming.
-Hazmat crews in several states quickly determined the material was harmless.
+Hazmat crews quickly determined the material was harmless.

 The Mississippi Secretary of State’s Elections Division said it received a package similar to those sent to other states and that the state Department of Homeland Security was testing it.
 The division said it has notified county election officials to be on the lookout.